wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

 **Step 1: Configure agents**

-Each agent must be properly identified in order to know which policy and profile execute.
+Each agent must be properly identified in order to know which policy and profile to execute.

 Agent ``ossec.conf``: